JulieKFurberg/recurrentpseudo/README.md

 package.

 We focus on the comparison between placebo and thiotepa.

+We model recurrent bladder cancer (status = 1), and adjust for death (cause 1: bladder cancer disease death, cause 2: other causes).

 ``` r
 # Example: Bladder cancer data from survival package